sophifang/recipes-and-ratings-analysis/README.md

 Examining the heatmap, we chose to investigate the association between the total fat and calories of each recipe as our heatmap shows that the two columns show a very strong association other than the direct association of a 1.
 After we decided which columns to use for our bivariate analysis, we plotted the association using a scatterplot with `total_fat` as the independent variable and `calories` as the dependent variable.
 \
 <iframe src="assets/scatter.html" width=800 height=600 frameBorder=0></iframe>
+Examining the scatterplot, we could see there is a positive, linear relationship between total fat and calories.
+This positive, linear relationship implies there is a correlation between the total fat and calories of most recipes.

 ### Interesting Aggregates
 For our interesting aggregates, we studied the average ratings and each value of nutrition.